Urvesh-Bogun/Credit-Risk-Modelling/README.md

 ## Run
 python -m jupyterlab

-Then open the notebooks in order:
+Then open and run the notebooks in order:

 - 01_credit_risk_preprocessing.ipynb
 - 02_pd_logistic_regression.ipynb